-NVDA 2018.4.1 has been released recently offering the usual range of updates and performance improvements, link this with BRLTTY 5.6 and Firefox 65.0.1 and users will have a very fast and effective web access suite.
+NVDA 2019.3 is close to being released offering the usual range of updates and performance improvements, link this with BRLTTY 6.0 and Firefox 71.0 and users will have a very fast and effective web access suite.

 Many visitors to my garden railway will have come across my good friend Marc Tiltman who helps me run & maintain the engines & track, few will know that he suffers from Meniere's disease which effects his hearing & balance.
 To help spread the knowledge about this disease we have drafted a new page on this site with details of the problem & possible sources of help.The new Meniere's page